Viral WhatsApp Hoaxes Are India’s Own Fake News Crisis

 Misinformation and political propaganda in the world’s largest democracy often go undetected — until they have brutal real-world impact.

-Hours after the Prime Ministerial bombshell, the rumors started flying fast and thick over WhatsApp, the Facebook-owned instant messaging app used by more than 160 million Indians: the new notes would include an embedded GPS chip that would allow the government to track down hoarders.
+Hours after the prime ministerial bombshell, the rumors started flying fast and thick over WhatsApp, the Facebook-owned instant messaging app used by more than 160 million Indians: The new notes would include an embedded GPS chip that would allow the government to track down hoarders.

 Soon a video purporting to show one of these GPS notes being tracked on Google Maps went viral on WhatsApp, and then Facebook.
 And less than 24 hours after the rumor started , Zee News, a leading Hindi television news channel, ran a 90-second report about the high-tech note, leading the country’s reserve bank to finally debunk it.

-The United States is currently experiencing a fake news crisis – bogus news articles disguised to look like real ones to mislead people, influence public opinion, and/or to simply use their massive reach to reap advertising profits.
-These operations are sophisticated, data-driven and highly targeted.
+The United States is currently experiencing a fake news crisis — bogus news articles disguised to look like real ones to mislead people, influence public opinion, and/or to simply use their massive reach to reap advertising profits.
+These operations are sophisticated, data-driven, and highly targeted.
 But in countries like India where internet penetration and literacy still lag far behind the US, misinformation tends to have a more grassroots quality.
-Twitter is a fertile ground for all kinds of rumor mongering, but with just over 30 million users in the country, its impact is limited.
+Twitter is a fertile ground for all kinds of rumormongering, but with just over 30 million users in the country, its impact is limited.

 “Our problem is WhatsApp, because it’s fast, simple, and much more intimate compared to Facebook.”